 After coming down hours later, I resolved to maybe have White Widow around as a sleep aid, and to use it in a much lower amount.
 But in the end, it simply didn’t work for its intended purpose, which was to assist with epilepsy.
 Fortunately, I also bought some CBD dominant cannabis oil, so I wasn’t out of luck.

 If I learned anything, it’s not to take advice from someone who isn’t qualified.
 Your provider will answer any questions you have, so learn from my experience and take advantage of those resources.
+Always OK it with your doctor before you start using CBD.

 In my case, CBD dominant products (remember: many good CBD products contain a tiny bit of THC, usually no more than 0.3% THC) are the right choice.